WinterAxis/ESV-MD-Bible/The_Bible_esv/5_Deuteronomy/Deut_21.md

 "And if a man has committed a crime punishable by death and he is put to death, and you hang him on a tree,

 ###### 23
 his body shall not remain all night on the tree, but you shall bury him the same day, for a hanged man is cursed by God.
-You shall not defile your land that the LORD your God is giving you for an inheritance. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+You shall not defile your land that the LORD your God is giving you for an inheritance.

 ***